google/t5patches/README.md

 Both the pre-training data and the silver data are imperfect- they contain biases, offensive or insensitive language, or just incorrect information.
 We expect a model trained on these imperfect datasets to be suboptimal.

 The problem of editing a trained language model has received attention in recent years [[1](https://arxiv.org/abs/2112.00791), [2](https://arxiv.org/abs/2012.11635), [3](https://arxiv.org/abs/1909.08593), [4](https://arxiv.org/abs/1908.04319)].
-We propose an alternative set of methods that are uniquely advantageous given the needs of product teams at Google- our methods edit a language model:
+We propose an alternative set of methods that are uniquely advantageous given the needs of product teams at Google, namely corrective and targeted negative training.
+Our methods edit a language model by additionally finetuning on corrected or annotated examples from the model's own generations.
-Without requiring re-training the model.
-They can achieve the desired objectives within a few extra fine-tuning steps.
-Without requiring rules, and using a dataset of curated “golden” labels Both at the token and sequence level

 ### Overview
 In typical fine-tuning, a model is presented with (input, output) pairs.
 Both the input and the output are a sequence of tokens extracted from text by a tokenizer.
-At each timestep in training, the model is given the input and an incomplete sequence of tokens from the output.
-It is asked to produce a probability distribution over all possible output tokens given the input and the incomplete sequence from the output.
+At each timestep in training, the model is given the input and the preceding sequence of tokens from the output.
+It is asked to produce a probability distribution over all possible output tokens given the input and the preceding sequence of tokens from the output.

 The parameters of the model are updated to increase the probability of the next token in the output by decreasing the loss for each step:

-$$ loss = -log P(y|y_{prev},x)$$
+$$ loss = -log P_\theta(y|y_{prev},x)$$

-Where x, y, and theta respectively refer to the input, the output, and model parameters.
+Where $x$, $y$, and $\theta$ respectively refer to the input, the output, and model parameters.

 At decoding time, without access to labeled training examples, the model uses the input along with the previously selected output tokens to estimate the probability of each subsequent output token.
 In the case of greedy decoding (e.g. beam size of 1), the token with the highest probability is selected.